IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ### Justification and alignment
 Rows receive `row` value for `flex-direction` css property and columns receive `column`.

-Code generation will try to match the most appropriate value for `justify-content` property in css.
-Using the position and size of the elements in a group, the whole group can justify its elements in the beginning, at the end, center them ant etc.
+Code generation matches the most appropriate value for `justify-content` property in css.
+Using the position and size of the elements in a group, the whole group can justify its elements in the beginning, at the end, center them, etc.
-Depending on the spaces between children and from the edges of the parent.
-Also on the counter axis will try to determine the most suitable value for `align-items` css property.
+The decision maker here is the space between the children and the edges of the parent.
+Moreover, the code generation tries to determine the most suitable value for `align-items` css property on the counter axis.

-Quick example would be if the items in a group are horizontally and vertically centered, then `justify-content` is `center` and `align-items` is `center`.
+Example would be if the items in a group are horizontally and vertically centered, then `justify-content` is `center` and `align-items` is `center`.
 <img class="responsive-img" src="../images/layout_codegen_justification.png" />

 ### Padding and margin